 Ultimately, this isn’t actually a decision we’ve had to make, our license terms already did this for us, but we wanted to make it clear that our current license does not allow assets to be used to create an NFT.
 The main goal of the license is to add protection for all parties and, as shown above, NFT usage goes against this.

-If you ever feel you need any further information on this at all then please feel free to get in touch – [email protected]
+If you would like any further information on whether your intended usage would be covered under our license, then please feel free to get in touch – [email protected]